Cretaceous–Paleogene extinction event

 A wide range of terrestrial species perished in the K–Pg mass extinction, the best-known being the non-avian dinosaurs, along with many mammals, birds, lizards, insects, plants, and all of the pterosaurs.
-In the Earth's oceans, the K–Pg mass extinction killed off plesiosaurs and mosasaurs and devastated teleost fish, sharks, mollusks (especially ammonites and rudists, which became extinct), and many species of plankton.
-It is estimated that 75% or more of all animal and marine species on Earth vanished.
-However, the extinction also provided evolutionary opportunities: in its wake, many groups underwent remarkable adaptive radiation—sudden and prolific divergence into new forms and species within the disrupted and emptied ecological niches.
+The K–Pg mass extinction also killed off plesiosaurs and mosasaurs and devastated teleost fish, sharks, molluscs (especially ammonites and rudists, which became extinct), and many species of plankton in the oceans.
+However, the extinction also provided evolutionary opportunities.
+In its wake, many groups underwent remarkable adaptive radiation—sudden and prolific divergence into new forms and species within the disrupted and emptied ecological niches.
 Mammals in particular diversified in the following Paleogene Period, evolving new forms such as horses, whales, bats, and primates.
 The surviving group of dinosaurs were avians, a few species of ground and water fowl, which radiated into all modern species of birds.
-Among other groups, teleost fish and perhaps lizards also radiated into their modern species.
+Among the other groups, teleost fish and perhaps lizards also radiated into their modern species.

 Extinction patterns

-The K–Pg extinction event was severe, global, rapid, and selective, eliminating a vast number of species.
+The K–Pg extinction event was global, rapid, and selective, eliminating a vast number of species.
 Based on marine fossils, it is estimated that 75% or more of all species became extinct.

-The event appears to have affected all continents at the same time.
-Non-avian dinosaurs, for example, are known from the Maastrichtian of North America, Europe, Asia, Africa, South America, and Antarctica, but are unknown from the Cenozoic anywhere in the world.
+The event appears to have affected all of the continents at the same time.
+Non-avian dinosaurs, for example, are seen in the Maastrichtian of North America, Europe, Asia, Africa, South America, and Antarctica, but are not found from the Cenozoic era anywhere in the world.
 Similarly, fossil pollen shows devastation of the plant communities in areas as far apart as New Mexico, Alaska, China, and New Zealand.
 Nevertheless, high latitudes appear to have been less strongly affected than low latitudes.

 Despite the event's severity, there was significant variability in the rate of extinction between and within different clades.
 Species that depended on photosynthesis declined or became extinct as atmospheric particles blocked sunlight and reduced the solar energy reaching the ground.
 This plant extinction caused a major reshuffling of the dominant plant groups.
 Omnivores, insectivores, and carrion-eaters survived the extinction event, perhaps because of the increased availability of their food sources.
 Neither strictly herbivorous nor strictly carnivorous mammals seem to have survived.
 Rather, the surviving mammals and birds fed on insects, worms, and snails, which in turn fed on detritus (dead plant and animal matter).

-In stream communities and lake ecosystems, few animal groups became extinct, including large forms like crocodyliforms and champsosaurs, because such communities rely less directly on food from living plants, and more on detritus washed in from the land, protecting them from extinction.
+In stream and lake ecosystems, few animal groups became extinct, including large forms like crocodyliforms and champsosaurs, because such ecosystems rely less directly on food from living plants, and more on detritus washed in from the land, protecting them from this extinction.
 Modern crocodilians can live as scavengers and survive for months without food, and their young are small, grow slowly, and feed largely on invertebrates and dead organisms for their first few years.
-These characteristics have been linked to crocodilian survival at the end of the Cretaceous.
+These characteristics have been linked to crocodilian survival at the end of the Cretaceous period.